HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-1 Antenna Types.md

 1. **Beam Antennas**

-   **Key Information:** A *beam antenna* is *an antenna that concentrates signals in one direction*.
+   **Key Information:** A *beam antenna* is *an antenna that concentrates signals in one direction* {{< link id="T9A01" >}}.
 Think of these like a flashlight reflector focusing light.
-The *Yagi antenna offers the greatest gain* of common antenna types, using multiple elements to achieve high gain and directivity.
+The *Yagi antenna offers the greatest gain* {{< link id="T9A06" >}} of common antenna types, using multiple elements to achieve high gain and directivity.

    It's important to remember that *gain* is just a redistribution of the signal – think of it like a mirror or a lens that focuses the siganl onto your antenna.
 You get a stronger signal from that focal point, but much weaker for anything coming from a different direction that misses the "lens".

 2. **Dipoles**